Vero-Ventures/llm-swarm/README.md

 ### Prerequisites

-- [Python 3.12.\*](https://www.python.org/) for running the Python package (as CLI or via extension)
+- [Python (3.12.\*)](https://www.python.org/) for running the Python package (as CLI or via extension)
 - [Poetry](https://python-poetry.org/) for managing Python dependencies
 - [Ollama](https://ollama.com/) for interfacing with AI models
 - [VS Code](https://code.visualstudio.com/) for running the VSCode extension
-- [Node.js 16.13.\*](https://nodejs.org/en) for the VSCode extension
+- [Node.js](https://nodejs.org/en) for the VSCode extension
 - [Jupyter Notebook](https://jupyter.org/) for running the research notebook

 > **_Note: a machine with a good GPU is highly recommended_**

 ### Setup AI Models

-To use the AI models, you will need to have Ollama installed and running.
-Follow the instructions on the [Ollama website](https://ollama.com/) to install Ollama on your machine.
+Ollama is required to use the package or extension.
+Follow the instructions on the [Ollama website](https://ollama.com/) to install it on your machine.

 Then run the following command retrieve the models and store them locally: